gabystern/studyspace/README.md

 # Category.locations - OK
 # Category.upcoming_study_rooms - filter by current date - OK
 # StudyRoom.past - OK

+Application Layout:
+# Should show link to user profile, website links in top navigation?
+# Should have footer for all pages
 Specs
 # User login/authentication
 # Study Room creation and editing